andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 <div class="demo-output"> {{ rendered_code | markdownify }} </div>

-To display text in a code block, place triple backticks before and after the text.
+To display text in a code block, place triple backticks above and below the text.
 For example:

 ````markdown
 ```